pierre1590/Back-end_project_start2impact/README.md

     }
 }
 ```
-5) In the root folder, cerate a directory named <code>Public</code> and in this last folder create another folder called <code>img</code>  to allocate the images.
+5) In the root folder, create a directory named <code>Public</code> and in this last folder create another folder called <code>img</code>  to allocate the images.

 6) Install project dependencies :
 ```